Sure Dividend

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

-Due to the industry’s reliance on high commodity prices for profitability, there are just two oil stocks on the list of Dividend Aristocrats – Chevron and Exxon Mobil (XOM).
+Due to the industry’s reliance on high commodity prices for profitability, only two oil stocks are on the list of Dividend Aristocrats: Chevron and Exxon Mobil (XOM).

-Chevron’s dividend consistency and stability help it stand out in the otherwise-volatile energy industry.
-This article will analyze the intermediate-term investment prospects of Chevron.
+Chevron’s dividend consistency and stability help it stand out in the otherwise volatile energy industry.
+This article will analyze Chevron’s intermediate-term investment prospects.

 Business Overview